Keep COVID-19 cases under control and safely operate your business by following safety guidelines in the Beaver StateJump to featured templates

 The final phase for reopening Oregon means that there is already a reliable treatment or prevention for COVID-19.

 The government of Oregon released a general guidance for all businesses as well as other guidelines specific to certain sectors or industries.
 Following safety guidelines, such as the one implemented for face covering, not only will allow businesses to operate and avoid closure due to non-compliance but also help with keeping the pandemic under control.
 Students who will attend in-person classes are also required to wear masks as a safety precaution.
 Minimizing the risks of the spread of COVID-19 allows the general public to have a modicum of normalcy and be able to get back to work safely as restrictions are loosened so long as medical trends remain favorable in the state.

 Tool for Implementing and Monitoring Safety

-Preventing sudden spikes in reported COVID-19 cases can help avoid unexpected delays in reopening.
+Preventing sudden spikes in reported COVID-19 cases can help avoid roll backs in reopening.
 Being aware of the latest guidelines and reinforcing their proper implementation can help maintain safety in the workplace and avoid the spread of the disease. iAuditor by SafetyCulture is a powerful safety inspection software that has access to a collection of free inspection checklists created based on the latest best practices and existing guidelines that help businesses operate during the COVID-19 pandemic.
 Business owners and managers can use iAuditor for free and utilize the checklists made available for everybody.

 Please note that these checklists, while created with the latest best practices available, provide basic information only and are not intended to take the place of medical advice, diagnosis, or treatment.
 You should also seek your own professional advice to determine if the use of such checklists are permissible in your workplace or jurisdiction.